 The City maintains a health and dental insurance plan through Regence Blue Cross Blue Shield of Utah.
-Each year Regence examines the City's "use" of the plan and its total costs to Regence and then determines the price for the following year.
-National averages in health insurance annual increases range from 10-12%.
-This year, the City is in line with those averages at 9.74%.
-However, to keep up with changes in the industry overall, as well as to observe our benefits compensation philosophy, we are considering a change to the employee's deductible within the Regence Bluepoint plan, which is the healthcare plan used by the majority of staff.
-Currently, the City's health insurance deductible is \$250 for individuals, and \$500 for family coverage.
-The Benefits Committee proposes that the City increase these amounts to \$375 and \$700 respectively.
+Each year, Regence examines the City's "use" of the plan and its total costs to Regence, and then determines the price for the following year.
+National averages in health insurance annual increases were around 4%.
+This year, the City increase is around that average at 3.4%, due to a decrease in usage.